amyoshino/Tornado-Response-Drill/README.md

 # Tornado-Response-Drill
+Mayor's Office of Data Analytics Data Drill - Emergency response for Brooklyn/Queens 2010 Tornado

-Data Drill for Urban Informatics fro Smart and Sustainable Cities Class - NYU-CUSP Spring 2017
+For Urban Informatics fro Smart and Sustainable Cities Class - NYU-CUSP Spring 2017

 The exercise was create an operational question and use data analytics to approach this question and inform the decision makers in NYC to be awared of the conclusions and help them on the decisions.